Composing Custom Pipelines¶

 Route sub-agent calls to a smaller/faster model:

-from ace_next.rr import RRStep, RRConfig
+from ace.rr import RRStep, RRConfig

 rr = RRStep(